Handbook of Operating Procedures 9-1310-PM

-- The Student Ombuds makes periodic reports to the President regarding the operation of the office.
-In addition, Student Ombuds may report to the President or other University officers any concerns about systemic issues, policies, procedures and make appropriate recommendations.
+The Student Ombuds makes periodic reports to the President regarding the operation of the office.
+In addition, the Student Ombuds may report to the President or other University officers any concerns about systemic issues, policies or procedures, and make appropriate recommendations.

 - Service exclusions:

-- The Office of the Student Ombuds does not offer legal advice, therapy services, or make binding decisions, or override the authority of other University officials.
+The Office of the Student Ombuds does not offer legal advice, therapy services, make binding decisions, or override the authority of other University officials.

-- The Office does not testify, participate, or replace any formal complaint, grievance, appeals process.
-The Student Ombuds may, however, assist a student in accessing formal grievance or appeal procedures.
+The Office does not testify, participate, or replace any formal complaint, grievance or appeals process.
+The Student Ombuds may, however, assist a student in accessing and understanding formal grievance or appeal procedures.

-- The Student Ombuds should not hold another position at the University or have another role that could compromise the International Ombudsman Association's (IOA) Code of Ethics or Standards of Practice, including the principles of independence, neutrality, confidentiality, and informality.
-Staff of the Office of the Student Ombuds should not be involved in formal or informal processes that would compromise IOA principles.
+- The Student Ombuds should not hold another position at the University or have another role that could compromise the principles of independence, neutrality, confidentiality, and informality.
+Staff of the Office of the Student Ombuds should not be involved in formal or informal processes that would compromise these principles.

 - The Office of the Student Ombuds shall have a budget for operating expenses, staff, professional development and training, and other necessary expenses.
 Funding will come from allocations of the Student Services Budget Committee and other appropriate university sources.

 - The Student Ombuds may employ staff, student employees, and interns to fulfill the mission of the Office.

 - The University shall provide appropriate space for the Office to conduct business.